Don Marcotte: Career

 In his later years as a Bruin, Marcotte mentored Steve Kasper into a premier defensive forward.
 After being released in training camp by the Bruins in the fall of 1982, Marcotte retired from hockey.

 He had played in 868 games, scoring 230 goals and 254 assists for 484 points, and adding 317 penalty minutes.
-Marcotte's 21 shorthanded goals in the regular season rank him fourth in Bruins' history behind only Brad Marchand, Rick Middleton, and Derek Sanderson.
+He scored 20 or more goals in the regular season seven times throughout his career.
+His best statistical season coming during the 1974–75 season having 64 point season with 31 goals and 33 assists.
+As a testament to his defensive prowess, Marcotte led the NHL in shorthanded goals in 1971 with six, and his 21 shorthanded goals in the regular season rank him fourth in Bruins' history behind only Brad Marchand, Rick Middleton, and Derek Sanderson.

 Marcotte loved his time playing for the Bruins.
 In reference to the glory years, he stated, “It was a good bunch of guys and we had a lot of good times together.
 When it came time to play hockey the guys were all business and wanted to win.
 It was a great time.”

-In 2023, he would be named one of the top 100 best Bruins players of all time.
+In 2023, he was named one of the top 100 best Bruins players of all time.

 Personal life

-Marcotte is married to his wife Helen they reside in Amesbury.
-The two have 2 daughters and one son.
-Even after retirement he has stayed a part of the Bruins organization once serving as the manager of the Boston Garden Club at the TD Banknorth Garden.
-Also being a part of the alumni organization.
+Marcotte is married to his wife Helen, and they reside in Amesbury.
+The two have two daughters and one son.
+Even after retirement he has stayed a part of the Bruins organization, once serving as the manager of the Boston Garden Club at the TD Banknorth Garden.
+He is also a part of the alumni organization.

-Marcotte’s grandchildren Trey and Bodie have also developed into successful hockey players both of them serving as captains of the Amesbury high school hockey team.
-With Bodie being selected to the NCDC entry draft in 2025.
+Marcotte's grandchildren Trey and Bodie have also developed into successful hockey players.
+Both have served as captains of the Amesbury high school hockey team, and Bodie was selected to the NCDC entry draft in 2025.